 For the past 5 hours, I had been picking my way past runners.
 Top 30 through 26.8 miles.
 Top 25 through 41 miles.
 Top 20 through 50 miles.
 Top 15 through 58 miles.

 As I passed yet another runner around mile 67.
 My position climbed one more time.....9th overall.
-I was running with a fire and fury I don't think I had ever run with before.
-I was focused.
+I was running with all cylinders firing away.
 I knew even if I faded a little on the last loop, I would finish in about 22:30.
-I was now inside the top 10 at the third largest 100 mile race in the country.
 Out of nearly 300 starters, I was in the hunt, and closing in on my goal to run a 22 hour race.
 I was focused, and executing to perfection the race I had planned out.

 ......But, I had noticed my stomach starting to fall apart.
 No, not now!
 Not after all this hard work to finally crack the top 10.
 Everything was going too well to let my stomach eff it all up.
 Just like Massanutten, it looked like my race was going to unravel after mile 70.
 I tried fighting back as hard as I knew how.
 I knew my body well, and over the next few hours I used every trick in the bag to attempt to settle my stomach.
 Ginger, ginger ale, salt, soup, Tums, ice, ice water, Ensure, daydreaming about Maria Sharapova handing me a cocktail on a tropical beach.....on and on.
 I tried everything.
 Things that had worked in the past were failing to provide any semblence of relief.
 Nothing freaking worked!
 Other than serious injury, stomach issues are the worst.
 When you can't eat, you lose energy.
 It made walking forward a chore, and moving up any kind of hill nearly impossible.
 Strangely enough, I had yet to be passed by anyone except the ninth place runner back at mile 71, and it wasn't until mile 81 that I was passed again, and officially relinquished my top 10 position.